Analytic Derivation of the minimal entanglement wedge cross section in the GMMG/GCFT flat holography: EWCS in asymptotically flat space GMMG

 This result is similar to the TMG/GCFT one in \cite{Seng03} and the effect of the differences of the GMMG model is reflected only in the central charges in the minimal EWCS relation and that there is no change in the computations of $L^{extr}$ and $\Delta\eta^{extr}$.
-To support this conjecture, we consider configurations with two disjoint intervals in the following section.
+To test the validity of our analytic result, we consider configurations with two disjoint intervals in the following section.
 We find that by using the relation (\ref{TMG-E01}), the results are consistent with our previous work in \cite{GMMG02}.